-If there are concerns about the health of the bereaved person, either physical or emotional, it could be helpful to encourage them to seek professional help, for example, a trusted GP.
+If there are concerns about the health of the bereaved person, either physical or emotional, it could be helpful to encourage them to seek professional help, for example from a trusted GP.

-What May Not Be Helpful To Bereaved Persons?
+What May Not Be Helpful To People who are Bereaved?

 There are also things that bereaved persons have told us are not helpful.
 These include:

 - talking about the person who has died if the bereaved person feels uncomfortable with this

 - stopping contact with the person if the “going gets too heavy”

 - lectures or reasoning